Rice Paper Rolls with Vegetables and Shrimp – Fresh or Pan-Seared

 Avoid:

-The freezer: frozen rice paper = drama 😱 it breaks and becomes elastic
+The freezer: frozen rice paper = disaster 😱 it breaks and becomes elastic

-Leaving them uncovered in the fridge: they dry out like Egyptian papyri!
+Leaving them uncovered in the fridge: they dry out like Egyptian papyrus!

 Attention:

-After a few hours, the rice paper tends to soften too much and become a bit chewy.
+After a few hours, the rice paper tends to soften too much and become a bit rubbery.

-Before eating them, leave them at room temperature for 15 minutes so they don’t seem like plastic 😄
+Before eating, leave them for 15 minutes at room temperature so they don’t feel like plastic 😄

 👉 Personal note:

-In this recipe, I propose two versions, but I used the same sauce to accompany both types of rolls.
+In this recipe, I offer two versions, but I’ve used only one sauce to accompany both types of rolls.

-I chose the teriyaki sauce, which I also used to sauté some in the pan.
+I chose teriyaki sauce, which I also used to sauté some in the pan.

-In the fresh version, if you prefer, you can use a simple soy sauce mix or accompany them with the same teriyaki sauce.
+In the fresh version, if you prefer, you can use a simple mix of soy sauce or accompany them with the same teriyaki sauce.

-Fresh herbs like mint, basil, or cilantro would be great, but I didn’t have them and chose to do without.
-If you have them, feel free to add them, they give a nice touch of freshness and color!
+Fresh herbs like mint, basil, or cilantro would be perfect, but I didn’t have any and chose to do without.
+If you have them, add them, they give a nice touch of freshness and color!

 °°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°

-Want to receive a sweet and savory recipe every day directly on your phone?
+Want to receive a sweet and savory recipe directly on your phone every day?

 Subscribe to my WhatsApp channel “La cucina di ASI”: zero spam, just delicious inspirations from Monday to Friday!